fbpx

 What do we offer at Spring Break Camp?

 We offer five different camp options across DC during spring break week (April 13-17).
 Choose from Art & Soccer camps at Hill Center, School Within School, or Seaton Elementary (Seaton students only), World Cup Camp at Chisholm, or Brazilian Way Camp at Gallaudet University.
-Each camp features a different country theme each day celebrating the 2026 FIFA World Cup.
-Kids play soccer, work on skills, and participate in camp-specific activities like art projects, cultural learning, or pure soccer competitions.
+Each camp has its own unique theme and activities.
+Kids play soccer, work on skills, and participate in camp-specific activities like art projects focused on global landmarks and culture, cultural learning about Brazilian soccer traditions, or pure soccer competitions.

 Who can participate?